 - For each test, remember the following: - In plain English, be able to describe the purpose of the test. - Know whether the test is a parametric test or a non-parametric test. - Know the null and alternative hypotheses. - When choosing a test to answer a research question, ask yourself: - 1.
 What is your research question? - 2.
 How many variables do you have? - 3.
-Are you looking for differences or other relationship? - 4.
-If you are looking for differences, are your observations independent or paired?
+What is your scale of measurement? - 4.
+Are you looking for differences or other relationship? - 5.
+If you are looking for differences, are your observations independent or paired? - 6.
+Do the hypotheses (or the result of the hypothesis test) answer your research question?